Meet the team

 Kirsty completed her PhD at the University of St Andrews in 2016.
 She studies the gestures of wild bonobos at Wamba, DRCongo and her current postdoctoral research focuses on incorporating philosophical and linguistic approaches to ape communication.
 You can find Kirsty’s publications here and her brilliant comic versions here

-Charlotte Grund
+Dr. Charlotte Grund

 Matt Henderson